 *written by Roger Wollen, with additional contributions by Miriam Davies, John N Gibbs, Graham Kent and Sarah Middleton.
 This 65-page full colour booklet - with its 2017 Supplement - is available to purchase here, and contains longer commentaries on all the works in the Collection.

-Select sets of postcards from the Methodist Modern Art Collection are available from Methodist Publishing.
+March 2018 - a new booklet of 24 postcards from the Methodist Modern Art Collection is now available from Methodist Publishing, price £4.99 plus postage.
 Order online or call 0845 017 8220 for further details.

 A critique of the paintings in the MMAC by Francis Hoyland as presented at the opening of an exhibition of the Collection at the Royal West of England Academy, Bristol, January 2003.
 (Please note - not all works in this critique are available on this website due to copyright restrictions(